viam-labs/periph_board/README.md

 It equips a 64bit quad core processor, USB, ethernet, wireless connectivity and voice detection engine at the size of 1.7 inch, makes it perfect for IoT and voice applications.

 Start by downloading the latest Armbian distribution for the RockPi S.
-We tested and had success with the [Bookwork distribution](https://www.armbian.com/rockpi-s/).
+We tested and had success with the [Bookworm distribution](https://www.armbian.com/rockpi-s/).

 Flash this image to an SD card with [Balena Etcher](https://etcher.balena.io/)